eudoxia0/eudoxia0.github.io/article/_posts/2023-04-22-dependency-resolution-made-simple.md

 # A Simple SAT Solver

 In this section I'll show you how to build a simple SAT solver in Python.
 This is the simplest possible SAT solver: there is not one optimization and the time complexity is exponential.
 For real-life use, you'll either want to use a commercial off-the-shelf solver or optimize this further (there's a great deal of literature on how to do this).

+First, we need a way to represent logical expressions:

 # Example Run